 In 2015 I started to develop the musical for the stage with the Minneapolis-based choreography duo Fire Drill (Emily Gastineau and Billy Mullaney).
-Now, with the support of The Walker Art Center, The Southern Theater, The Cowles Center, The Jerome Foundation and Minneapolis’ Metropolitan Regional Arts Council, we will stage Bill: The Musikill with a 11-person cast as part of the Momentum Dance festival in July 2017.
+In 2017, with the support of The Walker Art Center, The Southern Theater, The Cowles Center, The Jerome Foundation and Minneapolis’ Metropolitan Regional Arts Council, we staged Bill: The Musikill with a 11-person cast as part of the Momentum Dance festival.

 Documentation of the earliest solo performance of Bill: The Musikill.
 Performed by Tom Comitta at E.M.
 Wolfman Bookstore in 2015.
 Video by Otis Pig.

 The lyrics of “Random Obvious Observation” deconstruct an office water cooler banter that escalates into an argument.
 Fire Drill’s choreography will quote Pina Bausch’s The Rite of Spring.